hoytech/lmdbxx/README.md

       uint64_t val = 123456;
       mydb.put(txn, "some_key", lmdb::ptr_to_sv(&val));

-Note that you are responsible for managing the backing memory, and you should ensure that it is valid for as long as you need the constructed `string_view`.
+You are responsible for managing the backing memory, and you should ensure that it is valid for as long as you need the constructed `string_view`.

 Similarly, you can get a pointer pointing into the LMDB mapped memory by using `ptr_from_sv`: